-The Beijing’s Daxing International Airport located in Daxing district in Hebei Province, approximately 46 kilometers south of Beijing, China was constructed at a cost of US $13bn with a phoenix-shaped or other star fish shaped structure.
+The Beijing’s Daxing International Airport located in Daxing district in Hebei Province, approximately 46 kilometers south of Beijing, China was constructed at a cost of US $13bn with a phoenix-shaped or star fish shaped structure.

 Beijing’s Daxing International Airport